rovale/Innoexp4/docs/Tasks.md

   - Security supervisor ...
   - Quality Assurance ...
   - Technical architect - supervisor of 'Epic story: define the things'
-  - Presenter - making us win this time - Jurgita
+  - Presenter - making us win this time - Jurgita(?)

-## Task: Create calendar
+## Task: Maintain a calendar

 First draft of the calendar